openfga/vscode-ext/README.md

 ## Development

 - Run `npm install` in the root directory.
 This installs all necessary npm modules.
-- Run `npm run webpack` to bundle the code.
 - Run `npm run compile && npm test` to execute the client test suite.

 ### Distribution (Optional)